Best SOP Software in 2026: 10 Tools Honestly Compared

 For most growing businesses (20 to 200 people), Waybook is the right choice.
 It is the only tool on this list that handles SOPs, onboarding flows, and a knowledge base in one platform, with AI drafting and visual capture built in.
 You can get your first processes documented in a day, your team onboarded the same week, and know exactly who has read and verified your SOPs.

-The tools on this list each have a role: Scribe is useful for fast process capture, Google Docs gets the job done at the earliest stage, and Confluence serves engineering teams in the Atlassian ecosystem.
+The tools on this list each have a role: Scribe and Tango are useful for fast process capture, and Confluence serves engineering teams in the Atlassian ecosystem.
 But if you are a growing ops team looking for a system that actually runs your business, Waybook is where to start.